 Until a bitcoin transaction has made it into a block, it can be considered unconfirmed.
 Once it is included in a block, this is regarded as the first confirmation.
 Every time a new block is created beyond that, you can look at it as adding an additional confirmation.

 Often users or platforms you use will expect at least two confirmations to accept the bitcoin as received.
 The more confirmations made, the harder it would be to try and create a double-spend or otherwise revert the transaction.
 With the bitcoin network’s sheer scale these days, three confirmations can be considered significantly secure for most use cases.
-Some businesses may accept single confirmation transactions for small purchases to save time, but this is not ideal for larger higher-risk purchases, so consider this when deciding what you deem as received when it comes to the number of confirmations.
+Some businesses may accept single confirmation transactions for small purchases to save time, but this is not ideal for larger higher-risk purchases, so consider this when deciding what you deem as received regarding the number of confirmations.

 How to Become a Bitcoin Millionaire?